coldshrine/study-notes/talks/how-to-make-a-sandwich.md

 1. You offer feedback or you get some feedback
 2. Feedback has to be heard
 3. Needs to be actioned.
 Go to 1.

+All those 3 things need to happen, if not feedback is broken.